NFL mourns coaching legend Shula

 through his family and continue to inspire generations to come.
 We extend our

-heartfelt sympathy to Don's wife Mary Anne along to his children Dave, Donna,
+heartfelt sympathy to Don's wife Mary Anne along with his children Dave,

 Shula's Dolphins won two Super Bowls and appeared in three others, including